fogbow/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 ### - Federation Indentity

-This plugin is responsible for control the users access in Fogbow's Management layer.
+This plugin is responsible for controlling the users' access in Fogbow's Management layer.
 This plugin identifies if the user is authorized to use the federation.
 The concept of "Federation Member" may change depending on configuration chosen for this plugin.
 If each federation location (Fogbow Manager installation) has a local authentication method (not centralized), users of this location can't authenticate directly on remote locations, but can request resources there through your Fogbow structure.
-In this case, all users of one location are seem as an single Federation Member to other federation members.
-The location is the "Federation Member".
-However, if all locations (FM) share a common identifying service, like VOMS server or Shiboleth service, each user is an single member of the federation and can request resources directly in any location (FM) of the Federation.
-The actual plugins for Federation Member Identity are:
+In this case, all users of one site (organization bellonging to the federation) are seen as an single Federation Member to other federation members.
+The site is the "Federation Member".
+However, if all sites (FM) share a common identifying service, like VOMS server or Shiboleth service, each user is an single member of the federation and can request resources directly in any location (FM) of the Federation.
+The current plugins for Federation Member Identity are:

 - Local identification
 	- Keystone Identity Plugin